 - Using a large font size (ideally 13-14 pixels).

-With A/B testing, marketers can determine what copy works best by swapping out different aspects of their email such as subject lines (the most popular option), images, CTAs, headlines, offers, and so forth.
+With A/B testing, marketers can determine what copy of their email works best by swapping out different aspects of their email, such as subject lines (the most popular option), images, CTAs, headlines, offers, and so forth.

 Monitor email performance reports